 Your security plan is only as strong as its weakest point, so here’s how to make sure you’re covered physically, digitally, and mentally for the most common threats, no matter where you’re working today.

 Let’s Get Physical

-All of this may seem like common sense – because it is – but a personal security policy keeps your habits consistent, whether you’re a company of one or 5,000.
-That said, it doesn’t hurt to drop a small GPS tracker in your backpack.
+All of this may seem like common sense, because it is, but a personal security policy keeps your habits consistent whether you’re a company of one or 5000.

 Set Up Automated Warning Systems

 Both the free iOS app Best Phone Security and Android Don’t Touch My Droid set off audible alarms when your mobile devices are moved without your permission.
-Similar free software, Yawcam (Windows) and iAlertu (OS X) will give you a loud head’s up if someone tries to make off with your laptop when your back is briefly turned.
+Yawcam is similar free software for Windows, and will give you a loud heads up if someone tries to make off with your laptop when your back is briefly turned.